-- 1. In the project explorer, under 2D Grid Data you should be able to find new grid 2D grid.
-Right click on this new grid and select Import Scalar Data Set.
+- 1. In the project explorer, under 2D Grid Data, find the new grid 2D grid.
+Right-click on this new grid and select Import Scalar Dataset.
 See the following figure. - 2.
 In the pop up window, select GRASS ASCII grid file and click OK. - 3.
-Browse and open \(\(\begin{align} \GSSHA \ Distributed \ Hydrologic \\ modeling \Personal \Sediment \sed_adj.ele. \end{align} \text{You might need to change the file type filer to } All \(files \((,) \) \end{align} - 4.
-You can now see the Adjusted Elevation data added in the data tree.
+Browse and open | GSSHA Distributed Hydrologic modelingPersonalSedimentsed_adj.ele.
+It may be necessary to change the file type filer to All files (.)

+4. The Adjusted Elevation data was added in the data tree.

 - 5. Select Data/Data Calculator... - 6.
-Double click sed_adj which will put a symbol in the Expression field.
-Type or click '-' (minus) and double click on elevation (elev).
-Then multiply the difference by 10000.
-We just want to exaggerate the values for better visualization.
+Double-click sed_adj which will put a symbol in the Expression field.
+Type or click '-' (minus) and double-click on elevation (elev).
+Then multiply the difference by 10000 to exaggerate the values for better visualization.